syrashid/syrashid/README.md

 <hr>

 <p>
-My name is Sy Rashid, and I like to build stuff, usually with code.
+My name is Sy Rashid, and I love to build stuff, usually with code.
 In school I spent time building nuclear reactor simulations, then built hard kombucha and wine brands with Anheuser-Busch, and now I work building art tech with ARTSVP.
 Coding has been an on and off love affair for me since high school, until I really understood the role software could play in creating a more equitable society.
 I'm now back in school at Georgia Tech getting my Masters in Machine Learning because I believe in the field's outsized impact to create those opportunities.
 </p>
 <p>
-All said, I like building and designing well engineered software systems, eating any form of wrapped food (burritos, dürüm kebabs, wraps, sushi-rritos, gyros, etc), <a href="https://www.behance.net/syrashid">taking photos</a>, or trying to <a href="images/falling_with_style.GIF">jump out</a> of the nearest plane.
+All said, I like building and designing well engineered software systems, eating any form of wrapped food (burritos, dürüm kebabs, wraps, sushi-rritos, gyros, etc), <a href="https://www.behance.net/syrashid">taking photos</a>, and trying to <a href="images/falling_with_style.GIF">jump out</a> of the nearest plane.
 </p>

 <hr>